Pyongyang: After 1945

 Already during the war, plans were made to reconstruct the city.
 On 27 July 1953 – the day the armistice between North Korea and South Korea was signed – The Pyongyang Review wrote: "While streets were in flames, an exhibition showing the general plan of restoration of Pyongyang was held at the Moranbong Underground Theater", the air raid shelter of the government under Moranbong.
 "On the way of victory... fireworks which streamed high into the night sky of the capital in a gun salute briefly illuminated the construction plan of the city which would rise soon with a new look".
 After the war, the city was quickly rebuilt with assistance from the Soviet Union, and many buildings were built in the style of Stalinist architecture.
 The plans for the modern city of Pyongyang were first displayed for public viewing in a theatre building.
 Kim Jung-hee, one of the founding members of the Korean Architects Alliance, who had studied architecture in prewar Japan, was appointed by Kim Il Sung to design the city's master plan.
 Moscow Architectural Institute designed the "Pyongyang City Reconstruction and Construction Comprehensive Plan" in 1951, and it was officially adopted in 1953.
 The transformation into a modern, propaganda-designed city featuring Stalin-style architecture with a Korean-style arrangement (and other modernist architecture that was said to have been greatly influenced by Brazilian architect Oscar Niemeyer) began.
 The 1972 Constitution officially declared Pyongyang the capital.
+During Kim Il Sung's 1956 diplomatic tour of the USSR, he was heavily inspired by Proto-Krushchyovka mass housing concepts introduced to him, which was urgently replicated in the fast-expanding region south of the Taedong.
+Soviet architectural influence re-emerged in the 1980s; the newly-built Kwangbok and Tongil Street apartments were of near-identical design to Brezhnevka.

+The funeral of Kim Il Sung was held in Pyongyang in 1994.
+Then on 19 July, it concluded with a cortege procession when his corpse moved through the streets with a hearse as people cried out in hysteria while watching the funeral.

 In 2001, North Korean authorities began a long-term modernisation programme.
 The Ministry of Capital City Construction Development was included in the Cabinet in that year.
-In 2006, Kim Jong-il's brother-in-law Jang Song-thaek took charge of the ministry.
+In 2006, Kim Jong Il's brother-in-law Jang Song Thaek took charge of the ministry.